smartavionics/RawMouse/README.md

 1.0.5 - now ignores HID device when Cura loses the focus.

-1.0.6 - holding CTRL while moving the layer view displays a simple shaded view.
+1.0.6 - holding CTRL (CMD on MacOS) while moving the layer view displays a simple shaded view.

 1.0.7 - fixed yet another blunder with the Universal Receiver (3rd time lucky?)